Tendonitis Care Through Holistic Methods

 If you are a professional athlete or a weekend warrior, here are some things you can do that prevents damage to tendons:

 - Warming up before a workout session and cooling down after the session

-- Use the correct equipment for the activity that you perform – such as wearing the correct footwear at all times.
+- Use the correct equipment for the activity that you perform – such as wearing the right footwear at all times.

 - Don’t exert yourself beyond your physical capabilities

-- Your desk and the computer should be placed in a comfortable position before you start the work.
+- It would help if you placed your desk and the computer in a comfortable position before you start work.

-- Never overlook even minor tendon injury, visit one of our center as the onset of symptoms for fastest recovery.
+- Never overlook even minor tendon injury; visit one of our centers to start symptoms for the fastest recovery.

 Read the research on Tendonitis and Chiropractic care, as published in the Candian Journal of Chiropractic Association.